Minimalist shoes are more than a fashion statement on Pinterest. They’re the best way to protect your feet while feeling like you’re walking barefoot.

 Many shoes control our feet: they make them smaller, compact or protect them from damage.
 While these kinds of shoes feel good, they work against the natural mechanisms of our feet.
 This can cause damage over time, and affect our feet, backs, and legs.

 Minimalist shoes are sleek, lightweight, and designed to let your feet do their thing.

-To help you pick the best minimalist shoe for your lifestyle, we’ve made a list of minimalist shoes for women.
+To help you pick the best minimalist running shoes for your lifestyle, we’ve made a list of minimalist running shoes for women.